-You may claim relief for premiums paid on a Guernsey approved retirement annuity scheme or a retirement annuity trust scheme in your name or that of your spouse.
+You may claim relief for premiums paid on a Guernsey approved retirement annuity scheme or a retirement annuity trust scheme in your name or that of your spouse, as long as the annuitant is in receipt of relevant earnings.

-For this allowance only, a wife's income is treated separately from that of her husband, even though her income would otherwise be treated as his.
+For this allowance only, a wife's relevant earnings are treated separately from those of her husband, even though her income would otherwise be treated as his.